fbreckle/telescope-aws-accounts.nvim/README.md

 ## Features

 - Quickly find (and insert) the AWS account IDs of your AWS accounts
-- Automatically parses your `.aws/config` file for AWS SSO account information
+- Automatically parses your `~/.aws/config` file for AWS SSO account information
-- Or pass a manual list of your relevant AWS accounts
+- Pass a manual list of your relevant AWS accounts
+- Read AWS accounts from a JSON file

 ## Installation